APIOps/community-resources/README.md

 <a name="rewardprogram"/>
 ## Reward program
 Community speakers are given rewards for their efforts.
 The advisory board can also hand out additional rewards for active members in the community.
-Details for rewards are defined and maintained is [separate file](https://github.com/APIOps/community-resources/blob/master/resources-rewards.md)
+Details for rewards are defined and maintained in [separate file](https://github.com/APIOps/community-resources/blob/master/resources-rewards.md)

 <a name="activities"/>
 ## Activities and streaming